khusanbek/JHTP10_khusanbek/README.md

  * Khusanbek Gafurov Practical Codes from JHTP10.
  * These hand written codes are written for educational purposes only.
  *
- * The JHTP10 is an amazing book, but, I found few mistakes in the source
+ * The JHTP10 is an amazing book, recommed for all.
+Here I hand coded myself
- * code printed on the book.
-So, due to this, decided to hand code myself and
+ * each source code on the book.
- * upload here as a reference.
  *
  * Khusanbek Gafurov 2022